AJP Protocol Reference

 The ajp12 has been deprecated with Tomcat 3.3.x and you should use instead

-ajp13 which is the only ajp protocol known by Tomcat 4.x and 5 and 5.5 and Tomcat 6.
+ajp13 which is the only ajp protocol known by all Tomcat 4 and above.

 The ajp12 typed workers forward requests to out-of-process Tomcat workers

 host property sets the host where the Tomcat worker is listening for ajp12 requests.

 port property sets the port where the Tomcat worker is listening for ajp12 requests

 lbfactor property is used when working with a load balancer worker, this is the load-balancing factor for the worker.

 We'll see more on this in the lb worker section.

 # worker "worker1" will talk to Tomcat listening on machine www.x.com at port 8007 using 2 lb factor

 Notes: In the ajpv12 protocol, connections are created, used and then closed at each request.